 …

-A1.3.2.10 Participation in the work of the Rapporteur Groups, Joint Rapporteur Groups and Correspondence Groups of the Study Groups is open to representatives of Member States, Sector Members, Associates4 and Academia.
+A1.3.2.10 Participation in the work of the Rapporteur Groups, Joint Rapporteur Groups and Correspondence Groups of the Study Groups is open to representatives of Member States, Sector Members, Associates and Academia.
 Any views expressed and documentation submitted to these groups should indicate the Member State, Sector Member, Associate or Academia, as the case may be, making the submission.

 …